mawebcoder/laravel-elasticsearch/README.md

 ```

-- Note: If you pass any field that doesn't exist in your mappings you will encounter handled exception that prevents from storing invalid data into DB.
-- Note: If you don't pass any field that exists in mapping,we set that as null by default
+- Note: If you don't pass any field that exists in your mappings,we set that as null by default

 ### Store Several Records (Bulk Insert)